stijn-dejongh/lovecraft_public_domain/raw_converts/mys.md

 side, and everything about it was such as would excite suspicion.
 It was from Tripoli, Africa, and the captain was named Manuel Ruello.
 The Excitement increased, however; when John Griggs, (The magnate of the villiage) suddenly disappeared from his home.
-This was the night of October 4th&mdash;on October 5th the Brig left.
+This was the night of October 4th--on October 5th the Brig left.

     Chapter II

-It was 8 bells on the U.S. Frigate &ldquo;Constitution&rdquo; when Commander Farragut sighted a strange brig to the westward.
+It was 8 bells on the U.S. Frigate  "Constitution " when Commander Farragut sighted a strange brig to the westward.
 It carried no flag, and no name was painted on its side, and everything about it was such as would excite suspicion.
 On hailing it put up the Pirates Flag.
 Farragut ordered a gun fired and no sooner did he fire, than the pirate ship gave them a